ulrichSchreiner/rethink-backup/README.md

 ```

 If your database is running on a specific host or another port (as the default)
-simply use the corrent command as the command for this image, for example
+simply use the correct command as the command for this image, for example
 ```
 docker run -it --rm -u `id -u`:`id -g` -v $PWD:/work ulrichschreiner/rethink-backup rethink dump -c myDBserver:12345
 ```